-The headteacher should arrange for an annual audit to be completed with the site/facilities manage. dy.
+The headteacher should arrange for an annual audit to be completed with the site/facilities manager.
 The audit will inform the creation of a Health & Safety Action Plan.
 The self-audit will be reviewed with the H&S consultant who will provide advice on formulating the action plan.

-The headteacher should arrange the review directly with the H&S consultant.
+The headteacher should arrange the review directly with the H&S consultant (currently Derbyshire County Council.